-Moving to the North side, accessed by either riding the Gondola or the Express du Sud and Tortue chairlifts, provides more expert as well as many more intermediate and beginner trails.
-This side has about half the vertical drop of the South side, however, thanks to its orientation, tends to have better snow conditions, and in fact it is the first and last area of the mountain to open and close each year.
-The only downside is that the North side has no night skiing.
+On the north side, accessed by either riding the Gondola or the Express du Sud and Tortue chairlifts, there are more advanced, intermediate and beginner trails.
+This side has about half the vertical drop of the south side, however, thanks to its orientation, tends to have better snow conditions, and in fact it is the first and last area of the mountain to open and close each year.
+The only downside is that the north side offers no night skiing.
 One trail which is really fun is the Enchanted Forest.
 It is a glade beginner trail, suitable to most skill levels, reasonably sloped with a fairly long length.
 A great way to experience your first glades on skis or snowboard.

 Night skiing is truly a level above the rest here at Mont-Sainte-Anne.
 The vertical drop offered is unmatched in Canada, and really makes for an exciting experience.
-The trails take a good amount of time to descend, combined with the views of twinkling lights below and the sheer size of the night skiing domain, leave you more than satisfied, and definitely exhausted by the time the lifts have shut down for the night.
+The trails take a good amount of time to descend, and when combined with the views of twinkling lights below and the sheer size of the night skiing terrain available, leave you completely satisfiedand definitely exhausted by the time the lifts have shut down for the night.

 Located just below the summit of the mountain is the summit chalet, offering meals and drinks throughout the season.
 During spring skiing, the outdoor terrace is open and always features a fun, warm ambiance with music and BBQ.